Billy Joel: 1983–1988: An Innocent Man and The Bridge

 In October 1986, Joel and his team started planning a trip to the Soviet Union.
 This was realized the following July, when he arrived in the country with his wife, daughter Alexa, and full touring band.
 Following an improvised performance in Tbilisi, Joel gave six concerts at indoor arenas in Moscow and Leningrad, to a combined audience possibly in excess of 100,000 people.
 The entourage was filmed for television and video to offset the cost of the trip, and the concerts were simulcast on radio around the world.
 Joel's Russian tour was the first live rock radio broadcast in Soviet history.
 The tour was later cited frequently as one of the first fully staged pop rock shows to come to the Soviet Union, although in reality other artists had previously toured in the country, including Elton John, James Taylor, and Bonnie Raitt.

 Most of that audience took a long while to warm up to Joel's energetic show, something that had never happened in other countries he had performed in.
 According to Joel, each time the fans were hit with the bright lights, anybody who seemed to be enjoying themselves froze.
 In addition, people who were "overreacting" were removed by security.
 During this concert, Joel, enraged by the bright lights, flipped his electric piano and snapped a microphone stand while continuing to sing.
 Joel later apologized for the incident.

 The concerts in Russia came after an intensive series of European shows and after doing interviews during the day, Joel found himself playing at venues where the PA system was "second rate at best".
-Released against his wishes in October 1987, Kohuept (Russian for "Concert"), a live double album recorded during the tour, included cover versions of Bob Dylan's "The Times They Are a-Changin" and "Back in the U.S.S.R." by the Beatles.
-The latter was released as a single but failed to make the Billboard Hot 100 in the US, and the album was Joel's first since Cold Spring Harbor not to achieve gold disc status.
-Singer Pete Hewlett was brought in to hit the high notes on his most vocally challenging songs, like "An Innocent Man".
-It has been estimated that Joel lost more than US$1 million of his own money on the trip and concerts, but he has said the goodwill he was shown there was well worth it.
+Released against his wishes in October 1987, Концерт (Russian for "Concert"), a live double album recorded during the tour, included cover versions of Bob Dylan's "The Times They Are a-Changin" and the Beatles's "Back in the U.S.S.R.".
+The latter was released as a single but failed to make the Billboard Hot 100 in the US, and the album was Joel's first since Cold Spring Harbor not to achieve Gold disc status.